malwux/Opaserv/README.md

 # Opaserv worm MBR

-Long live classic malware, old school is better than that GDI shit
+Long live classic malware, old school is better than that GDI shit.